Invertigo (roller coaster)

-Kings Island

 History

 The first installation of an Invertigo roller coaster occurred at Liseberg in 1997.
 HangOver was originally scheduled to open in 1996 as a launched roller coaster, however, the technology at the time prevented this from occurring and forced the opening back by a year.
 On March 21, 1998, California's Great America opened a ride known simply as Invertigo.
 On April 17, 1999, Face/Off opened at Kings Island.
 It was originally themed after the 1997 Paramount Pictures/Touchstone Pictures film of the same name.
 On May 8, 1999, Two Face: The Flip Side opened at Six Flags America.
 It was themed after DC Comics' Batman rival, Harvey Dent A.K.A.
 Two-Face.

 In 2002, HangOver at Liseberg closed and was relocated to Allou Fun Park the following year.
 The ride, however, was never set up there and was relocated to Sommerland Syd where it operated under the name Tornado from July 2, 2005.

 An accident in October 2007 closed Two Face: The Flip Side at Six Flags America indefinitely.
 The coaster did not reopen for the 2008 season and was sold to a park in Italy.
 The ride reopened as Diabolik at Movieland Park for the 2015 season.

 In 2008, Face/Off at Kings Island was renamed to Invertigo following the park's initiative to remove Paramount themes from the park after being sold to Cedar Fair two years prior.

 On January 27, 2011, California's Great America announced that Invertigo would be removed from the park and relocated to a different Cedar Fair park.
 Invertigo was removed and moved into storage in Allentown, Pennsylvania.
 During this time, the track received a new teal paint scheme, with the supports remaining in royal blue.
 On August 30, 2011, Dorney Park & Wildwater Kingdom announced that Invertigo would reopen as Stinger for the park's 2012 season.
 Construction of the main ride was completed in November 2011, and the station and queue closely followed.
 An incident on May 3, 2014, resulted in a temporary closure when the coaster experienced a rollback that injured two riders – both were transported to the hospital.
 During the 2017 offseason, it was announced by Dorney Park that Stinger would be removed to make way for future development.
 The coaster was demolished in April 2018.

 In 2011, Sommerland Syd's installation of Tornado closed with the ride currently being relocated to Bagatelle where it operates as Triops from June 30, 2012.

 On February 13, 2012, Kings Island posted a picture of Invertigo getting a new paint scheme on their Facebook page.
 The ride was given an aqua-colored track and royal blue supports.

 On December 15, 2017, Dorney Park announced on their website that Stinger would be removed.
 The ride was scrapped prior to the 2018 operating season.
 After Stinger was torn down, its train was reused on Invertigo at Kings Island.